TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-dependency-visualization.md

 ### **Can I export the dependency visualization report?**

 No, currently you cannot export the dependency visualization report.
 However, we are working on adding support for it.
 For now, you can retrieve dependency information by running Log Analytics queries.
-Find information on sample queries and how they can be run [here](https://go.microsoft.com/fwlink/?linkid=2104393)
+Find information on sample queries and how they can be run [here](https://go.microsoft.com/fwlink/?linkid=2104393).

-### ***Is there a charge for using dependency visualization?***
+### **Is there a charge for using dependency visualization?**

 • The [Service Map solution](https://go.microsoft.com/fwlink/?linkid=2104198) will not incur any charges for the first 180 days from the day of associating the [Log Analytics](https://go.microsoft.com/fwlink/?linkid=2104198) workspace with Server Assessment.
 After 180 days, standard Log Analytics charges will apply.

 • The use of any solution other than Service Map within the linked OMS workspace will incur standard [Log Analytics](https://go.microsoft.com/fwlink/?linkid=2104391) charges.